codefrydev/WebsiteProfiling/README.md

 # Site Audit

-**Open Source SEO Crawl & Audit** — self-hosted UI built with **Next.js + Python + PostgreSQL**.
+**Open-source SEO crawl and technical audit platform** — self-hosted UI built with **Next.js, Python, and PostgreSQL**.

 Repository: [codefrydev/WebsiteProfiling](https://github.com/codefrydev/WebsiteProfiling)

 ## Overview

-**Why this project** — Most site-audit and SEO tools are paid, limited, or built to upsell: paywalls, capped crawls, teaser scores, and “subscribe to see how to fix this.”
-Many free options give shallow or unreliable reports that push you toward a paid plan instead of real answers.

-**Goal** — A free, self-hosted audit you control: crawl your sites, see honest technical SEO issues, connect Search Console and Analytics when you want, and export reports for clients — without a vendor sitting between you and the data.

-## What it does not do
+Site Audit is a self-hosted alternative to commercial SEO audit tools.
+It runs on your infrastructure, stores data in your PostgreSQL database, and produces transparent technical reports without subscription tiers or gated exports.

+**Use cases**

+- Technical SEO audits for owned or client properties
+- Crawl analysis with static and JavaScript rendering
+- Search Console, GA4, and Bing Webmaster integration
+- Agency portfolio management and run comparison
+- Optional AI-assisted analysis over audit data via MCP-compatible tools

+## Scope and limitations

-Site Audit is built for **honest, self-hosted technical SEO** — not as a drop-in replacement for every paid SaaS data product.
+Site Audit focuses on **honest, self-hosted technical SEO**.
+It is not a drop-in replacement for every paid SaaS data product.

 - **No live backlink index** — Backlink tools read **Google Search Console Links CSV imports** (and optional third-party CSV overlays).
 There is no Ahrefs, Semrush, Moz, or Majestic API integration.
 - **No daily rank tracking** — Keyword positions come from **GSC snapshots** on your connected property, not a proprietary SERP tracker or rank-history database.